Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 ---
 title: "Deep Dive: OpenGPT-X"
-description: Digging into OpenGPT-X's Teuken models
+description: In which we dig into the openness of OpenGPT-X's Teuken models
-date: 2025-03-24
+date: 2025-04-12
 author: Dick Blankvoort & Jenia Jitsev
 status: published
 ---